nf-core/rnaseq/Docs/README.md

 <img src= "images/mqc_hcplot_hocmzpdjsq.png" >
 **MDS plot:**
 <img src= "images/mqc_hcplot_ltqchiyxfz.png" >
-The hatmap and MDS plot together try and give you a feeling for which of your sample libraries that are most simmilar to eah other.
+The heat map and MDS plot together try and give you a feeling for which of your sample libraries that are most simmilar to eah other.

 ##MultiQC
 [MultiQC](http://multiqc.info/) is a visualation tool and is what we at NGI use to generate our hmtl reports.
 It collects all the reports for your samples and genearate clear and simple reports for all your samples for an easy overview of your project.
 Almost all of the output results of the RNA seq BP pipeline 2.0 is available in the `multiqc_report.html` file.